 What Happens To My Mortgage If I Am Awarded the House In a Divorce?

 Dividing community property, or property that was obtained by each spouse during the marriage can be difficult to sort.
 However, it is possible to give up the rights to community property and make it the sole property of your spouse.
 When you give up your rights to community property, it means you may also be transferring any remaining payments on that property to the new sole owner of the property.
 In cases where a house is being divided in a divorce, if the house is not yet paid off, whoever gets possession of the house may also be required to continue to pay the mortgage without your other spouse’s help.
 A common way spouses in a divorce settle the division of a home and any debt associated with it is by selling the home and splitting the money gained from the sale.
-A division of property attorney can help you sort through any community property and possible debt.
+A division of family law attorney can help you sort through any community property and possible debt.

 Is Credit Card Debt Split In a Divorce?